traefik-tech-blog/traefik-sre-logging/README.md

 `StartLocal` and `time` are using the `Brazil/East` TimeZone, which is UTC-3.

-For the buffering, we can see on a simple load test that Traefik is able to handle +16% more traffic:
+For the buffering, we can see on this simple load test that Traefik was able to handle +16% more traffic.

 ```bash
 $ # Before bufferingSize